mrgzf233/CISC-4900/README.md

 My first task was to familiarize with the processing pipeline of parsing a knowledge area.
 The input to the pipeline is the CS2013 pdf file, and the output is a JSON file for the selected knowledge area.

+Once I understand how the application works I will then manually map a small set of topics/software security topics, then the goal is to use it to train a machine learning model to map the rest.